alexwlchan/alexwlchan.net/src/_drafts/mildly-dynamic-websites.md

   //
   // Look for a matching sort option, or use the default if the sort
   // order is null/unrecognised.
 For now, use the first defined
-  // sort order as the efault.
+  // sort order as the default.
   const defaultSort = sortOptions[0];
   const selectedSort =
     sortOptions.find(s => s.id === sortOrderId) || defaultSort;